OpenEDM/OpenEDM-wire-tensioner/README.md

 All three bushings -- outer, inner, and intermediate -- are press-fitted into one another.
 Of course, the dimensions of the plastic bushing must be chosen carefully to ensure a tight fit.
 This solution has been tested and has proven to work reliably in practice

+Another interesting aspect is the placement of the spring.
+It is easy to notice that the design of this feeder resembles that of a standard 3D printer extruder, for example, like [this one](https://youtu.be/zdTyMRBLIl4?t=35).
+However, in a typical 3D printer extruder, the spring is usually located inside, between the levers.
+In this design, the spring is placed on the outside

+The reason for this is that, for the feeder to work reliably, the pulleys axes must remain parallel, even when the spring applies significant pressure to the moving lever.
+Experiments have shown that the design with an externally mounted spring performs better in this regard

 ### Load cell assembly

 TODO